ISTP CDF Skeleton Editor

 Common Data Format (CDF)

-following these instructions
+to these instructions

 - .skt and .nc files: In order to read